 4. Dim lighting

 Poor lighting is also a cause of the growth of brown algae.
-When you provide the aquarium bright light, plants and other algae will compete for nutrients with brown algae, which will be suppressed.
+When you provide the aquarium with bright light, plants and other algae will compete for nutrients with brown algae, which will be suppressed.

 Although this is a theory, experienced aquarists say brown algae will not thrive under bright light.